GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ### Travis newbie

-You’ll need to [register an account](https://travis-ci.com) on Travis and activate Github Apps integration.
+You’ll need to [register an account](https://travis-ci.com) on Travis and then activate GitHub Apps integration under the Settings section of your profile.

 ### Once you have an account